bfioritto/typeburrito/_posts/2016-02-08-choosing-a-great-typeface.markdown

 <img src="/images/choosing_type/content_appropriate.png" alt="illustration of content-appropriate type choice">

-As an added bonus, research helps you clarify your thinking.
+As a bonus, research helps you clarify your thinking.
 When you share your work with your client, you’ll be able to explain specifically why you made the choices you did. <em>They’ll appreciate your work all the more.</em>

 <h2>To Summarize...</h2>